 What Factors Can Help Make Counseling Beneficial?

 Individual experiences are different for everyone, however most people find counseling beneficial.
 In fact, nine out of ten Americans surveyed by Consumer Reports said that psychotherapy (personal counseling) had helped them.

 Here are a few factors that can help make your counseling experience a better one.

 - For many students, counseling is unfamiliar and a risky step to take.
 It is helpful to discuss with the counselor any concerns you may have.

 - Counselors are there to facilitate your skills and to help you gain perspective so that you can improve your quality of life outside of the counseling sessions.
 Therefore, be prepared to continue your work and growth in between counseling sessions.
 This may come in the form of “homework” or reflection when you will think about the conversations between you and your counseling.
 You may be asked to act on ideas or decisions between those counseling sessions.
 Your actions will favor even more growth.

 - The relationship between you and the counselor is an important factor.
 If you feel that the relationship with your counselor is preventing you from speaking freely for any reason, try to talk about this with the counselor.
 This may be a good time to practice your interpersonal communication skills.
 Otherwise, you may also request a change to a different counselor.

-Come to CAPS in Administration Building, Room 201, to vent, gain different perspectives, and to learn more about yourself.
+Come to CAPS in Student Wellness Center, third floor, room 300B, to vent, gain different perspectives, and to learn more about yourself.
 If your academics are negatively impacted, we also have educational counselors who may help with your educational performance, time management skills, etc. Please call 408-924-5910 for more information or to make an appointment with an educational counselor.